flashcordon/big-history/Interstellaire.md

 - Dans les 15 années lumière à la ronde (la portée maximum du projet Icarus), on recense environ 56 étoiles situées dans 38 systèmes stellaires différents.
 > Une étoile de type spectral A (Sirius), une de type F (Procyon), 2 de type G (α Centauri A et τ Ceti), 5 étoiles de type K, 41 étoiles de types M (naines rouges), 3 naines blanches et 3 naines brunes potentielles
+- L'étoile la plus proche se trouve à 272 000 unités astronomiques (4,3 années lumière)

+## Problème de la propulsion chimique

+A quick review of the various concepts will immediatelyshow that many of those schemes are ruled out.
+This includes chemical, electric and nuclearﬁssion [4].
+This is largely due to either a lack of speciﬁc impulse or a lack of thrust to givehigh exhaust velocity.
+A high exhaust velocity would be necessary to reach the speeds that arerequired to travel to another star within the time span of a human lifetime

 ## le projet Orion

+The idea of using nuclear pulse propulsion was ﬁrst proposed by Stanislaw Ulam in 1947 andsubsequently resulted in an engineering study led by Ted Taylor[10].
+This was to employ nuclearpulse technology to propel a vehicle by capturing the blast products of a nuclear explosion onthe rear of a giant pusher plate, transferring momentum to the spacecraft and its occupants,cushioned from the blast by several shock absorbers.
+This eventually led to the Project Orionengineering study with around $11 million being spent over a period of 7 years.
+The design wasfor a mission which would take only approx
+140 years to reach Alpha Centauri with 1 ‘unit of propellant’ being exploded every 3 seconds to push the spacecraft at 1g acceleration to
+≈
+3% of light speed [11].
+However, with the arrival of various test ban treaties external nuclear pulse wasshelved to the archives.
+Despite this, Project Orion remains the ﬁrst comprehensive interstellarspacecraft design which was credible.

 ## Le projet Daedalus

+During the 1970s members of the British Interplanetary Society embarked on a landmark the-oretical engineering design study to send a probe to Barnard’s star.
+Project Daedalus was atwo-stage vehicle employing electron beam driven inertial conﬁnement fusion engines to reachits target destination.

+Then inJanuary 1973 members of the BIS ﬁrst met to discuss the challenges of interstellar propulsionand the idea of Project Daedalus was born.
+Led by Alan Bond, Tony Martin and Bob Parkinson,members came together to create what has become one of the most comprehensive interstellarengineering studies ever undertaken.
+Project Daedalus had three stated guidelines:1.
+The spacecraft must use current or near future technology.2.
+The spacecraft must reach its destination within a human lifetime.3.
+The spacecraft must be designed to allow for a variety of target stars.The members of the Daedalus study group were all volunteers but with a solid knowledgeof engineering and science.
+The ﬁnal design was published in 1978 [13]and was a two-stagespacecraft nearly 200m in length powered by electron driven D/He
+3
+fusion reactions, eventuallyaccelerating up to 12% of light speed to arrive at its target destination Barnards star 5.9 lightyears away in under 50 years.

+The second stage carried a 450 tonnescientiﬁc payload with 18 probes to be used to study the target solar system planets.

+the choice of fuel which for Daedalus was D/He3

+A source of fuel other than the gas giant Jupiter (the choiceof the Daedalus designers) should be considered.
+There are two basic problems with gas giant mining however.
+The ﬁrst is overcomingthe huge gravity wells.
+The escape velocities for the various gas giants are 21
+.
+3km
+/
+s (Uranus),23
+.
+5km
+/
+s (Neptune), 35
+.
+5km
+/
+s (Saturn) and 59
+.
+5km
+/
+s (Jupiter)

 ## Le projet Icarus

+This is an attempt to redesign the Daedalus vehicle with similar termsof reference.
+The aim of this study is to evolve an improved engineering design and move uscloser to achieving interstellar exploration.

+Project Icarus: son of Daedalus - ﬂying closer to another star.
+This is the vision of this theoret-ical design study to re-examine the engineering solution and fundamental assumptions behindProject Daedalus.
+Like Daedalus, the intention is for Icarus to use fusion based engines and toquote Alan Bond from the recent BIS symposium “now we are addressing the universe on itsown terms”.
+This was in reference to the utility of using fusion power to visit the stars - whichare themselves fusion powered

+Project Icarus is a Tau Zero Foundation initiative in collaboration with The British Inter-planetary Society and so represents a true collaboration of international volunteers all sharingin the vision of a human presence in space in the coming centuries.

+The purpose of Project Icarus is as follows:1.
+To design a credible interstellar probe that is a concept design for a potential mission inthe coming centuries.2.
+To allow a direct technology comparison with Daedalus and provide an assessment of thematurity of fusion based space propulsion for future precursor missions.3.
+To generate greater interest in the real term prospects for interstellar precursor missionsthat are based on credible science.4.
+To motivate a new generation of scientists to be interested in designing space missionsthat go beyond our solar system.

+One of the biggest assumptions of Project Daedalus was the use of a ﬂyby probe.
+ProjectIcarus will re-examine this assumption, and the terms of reference for the study stipulate thatdeceleration of the spacecraft at the target destination is a mission requirement.
+One optioncould be the use of mini-probes which are separated from the main bus to be decelerated intothe target system whilst the main spacecraft carries on in its trajectory.
+Another option couldbe achieved by using a magnetic sail otherwise known as a MagSail.
+This uses a magnetic ﬁeldto deﬂect charged particles contained within the solar wind emitted from the destination star,which decelerates the spacecraft.

+## Le projet Longshot

+Another study in the 1980’s was Project Longshot[16] whichproposed using D/He 3
+reactions driven by either laser or electron beams to accelerate a missionto Alpha Centauri within a century by reaching a speed of 5% of light and by having a speciﬁcimpulse of 10
+6
+s.

 ## Le projet Breakthrough Starshot

+## Vaisseau à antimatière

+## Propulsion Alcubierre

+Although there are exotic concepts for interstellar travel such as warp drive and wormholes,these are currently considered to be purely speculative [6,7].
+Concepts such as antimatter have been investigated but the technology is currently too immature to harness for a spacecraft